 Section 2.
-There shall be three Directors serving staggered 3-year terms.
-One Director shall be elected for a 3-year term at each regular election.
-In the event of a vacancy, the successor Director shall serve out the remainder of the vacated term.
+There shall be three Directors serving 2-year terms.
+A Director cannot concurrently serve as a Chair or Officer.
+In the event of a Director vacancy, the successor Director shall serve out the remainder of the vacated term.